The Carpenter (film): Reception

 DVD Talk gave The Carpenter three stars out of five, opening its review with "Even by the admittedly low standards of the slasher film, The Carpenter is goofy.
 Not just in premise, mind you, but in execution as well.
 Goofy, however, can also be fun which is absolutely the case with this low budget horror film".
 Despite deeming the finale weak, DVD Verdict also enjoyed the film, writing that it was "filled with quirky characters, and this—at least for me—is why The Carpenter works.
 As a horror film, it's pretty silly (as is the wont of horror films) but it proceeds with a logic dictated by its characters that makes it far more interesting and entertaining than the usual slasher pic".
-Oh, the Horror! had a lukewarm reaction to the film (which they described as being "like Ghost if Swayze were psychotic") and concluded "I can somewhat recommend it, if only because some moments are absurdly brilliant".
+Oh, the Horror! had a mixed reaction to the film (which they described as being "like Ghost if Swayze were psychotic") and concluded "I can somewhat recommend it, if only because some moments are absurdly brilliant".

 The website Alternate Ending praised The Carpenters originality and energy.